-Pharmacyclics, booked a total of $139.92 million in revenue during the 12 months ended last quarter, which represents a remarkable 1141.38% increase from the equivalent period ended two years ago, in which total revenue was $11.27 million.
-Such strong sales growth momentum seems to have carried into the company's latest quarterly report, in which total revenue of $57.96 million represented a 156556.76% increase from the year earlier period's $0.04 million.
+United Therapeutics booked a total of $957.00 million in revenue during the 12 months ended last quarter, which represents a remarkable 128.40% increase from the equivalent period ended three years ago, in which total revenue was $419.00 million.
+Such strong sales growth momentum seems to have carried into the company's latest quarterly report, in which total revenue of $245.14 million represented a 20.04% increase from the year earlier period's $204.21 million.
 This kind of top line growth is typical of companies gaining market share and, if managed smartly, should produce strong profits in the next few quarters.
-Also based on its latest report, profits grew very strongly last quarter when compared to the year earlier period and when measuring full year results against those of three years ago.
-Pharmacyclics,'s Fourth quarter profit of $41.93 million reversed a $14.54 million (excluding extraordinary items) loss posted in the year earlier period, while based on 12-month trailing numbers it posted a profit of $68.45 million for the period ended December 31, 2012, also reversing negative results reported in the comparable period ended three years earlier, in which the company had lost $21.75 million.
-The company extended its ongoing margin expansion with a very impressive increase during its latest quarter in which its EBITDA, operating and net margins jumped an average 107.29% from the year earlier period.
+It also reported a yearly drop in profit during the last quarter from the year earlier period, a sudden reversal from the strong profit growth the company has been posting on a long term basis.
+MarketGrader measures long term profit growth by comparing the latest full year profit (12-month trailing) to the equivalent period's results three years earlier.
+United Therapeutics's First quarter net fell 11.92% to $62.32 million from the year earlier profit of $70.76 million (excluding extraordinary items) , which contrasts with its growth in 12-month trailing profit over a three year period.
+Also including last quarter's results, the company's profit grew to $296.01 million for the 12 months ended March 31, 2013, a 1075.00% jump from full year profit of $25.19 million reported for the period ended three years earlier.
+The company's margins contracted during the latest quarter with an average 10.81% decline in EBITDA, operating and net margins from a year earlier, reversing the preceding quarter's margin expansion.

-Pharmacyclics,'s stock is trading presently at 88.98 times trailing 12-month earnings per share, which represents a 1232.23% discount to the company's "optimum" P/E ratio of 15.00; this ratio is calculated by MarketGrader based on the company's two-year EPS growth rate, which in turn is computed by looking at the rolling 12-month periods ended in each quarter within the two years and measuring their growth.
-By this measure, Pharmacyclics,'s earnings per share have grown at an annualized rate of 0.00% in the last two years. ** The stock also trades at -169.83 times forward earnings estimates for the next four quarters, lower than its trailing P/E and the S&P 500 index's forward P/E of 15.20.
+Shares of United Therapeutics are trading currently at 12.13 times trailing 12-month earnings.
+This P/E ratio represents a 73.12% discount to the MarketGrader-calculated "optimum" P/E ratio of 38.39, which is based on the company's two-year EPS growth rate.
+According to this calculation, which looks at the company's growth across rolling 12-month periods, United Therapeutics's earnings per share have grown at an impressive annualized rate of 81.33% in the last two years.
+This growth has resulted in strong financial performance, evidenced by the company's Profitability grade.
+For this to continue, it must reverse its recent margin slide soon.
+The stock also trades at 10.32 times forward earnings estimates for the next four quarters, lower than its trailing P/E and the S&P 500 index's forward P/E of 15.20.
 By placing a lower multiple on the company's future earnings than it does on the market as a whole, investors may see the company as financially strong but with relatively poor growth prospects.
 This may offer a valuable opportunity for patient investors willing to wait for future earnings reports.

 |Debt/Cash Flow Ratio||A+|